-- 6.2.
+- 6.1.
+Notification Before Commencement.
+The Designated Representative shall notify CDFW a minimum of five (5) calendar days before starting Covered Activities and shall document compliance with all pre-Project Conditions of Approval before starting Covered Activities. - 6.2.
 Notification of Non-compliance.
-The Designated Representative shall immediately notify CDFW in writing if it determines that the Permittee is not in compliance with any Condition of Approval of this ITP, including but not limited to any actual or anticipated failure to implement measures within the time periods indicated in this ITP and/or the MMRP.
-The Designated Representative shall report any non-compliance with this ITP to CDFW within 24 hours. - 6.3.
+The Designated Representative shall immediately notify CDFW in writing if it determines that the Permittees are not in compliance with any Condition of Approval of this ITP, including but not limited to any actual or anticipated failure to implement measures within the time periods indicated in this ITP and/or the MMRP.
+The Designated Representative shall report any non-compliance with this ITP to CDFW's Regional Representative within 24 hours. - 6.3.
 Compliance Monitoring.
-The Designated Biologist shall be on-site daily when Covered Activities occur during the construction or decommissioning periods and on-site daily when ground- or vegetation-disturbing Covered Activities occur during the O&M period.
-The Designated Biologist shall conduct compliance inspections to (1) minimize incidental take of the Covered Species; (2) prevent unlawful take of species; (3) check for compliance with all measures of this ITP; (4) check all exclusion zones; (5) ensure that signs, stakes, and fencing are intact and being effective; and (6) ensure that Covered Activities are only occurring in the Project Area.
-The Designated Representative or Designated Biologist shall prepare daily written observation and inspection records summarizing: oversight activities and compliance inspections, observations of Covered Species and their sign, survey results, and monitoring activities required by this ITP.
-The Designated Biologist shall conduct compliance inspections during the construction and decommissioning periods a minimum of once every 14 days during periods of inactivity and after clearing, grubbing, and grading are completed. - 64 Quarterly Compliance Report.
-The Designated Representative or Designated Biologist shall compile the observation and inspection records identified in Condition of Approval 6.3 into a Quarterly Compliance Report during the construction and decommissioning periods and submit it to CDFW along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
-Quarterly Compliance Reports shall be submitted via e-mail to CDFW's Regional Office and Headquarter CESA Program.
+The Designated Biologist shall be on site daily when Covered Activities occur during the entire construction and decommissioning periods and on site daily when ground- or vegetation-disturbing Covered Activities occur during the O&M period, unless exclusion fencing has been installed and properly maintained, in accordance with Conditions of Approval 7.15 and 7.16.
+The Designated Biologist shall conduct compliance inspections to: (1) minimize incidental take of the Covered Species; (2) prevent unlawful take of species; (3) check for compliance with all measures of this ITP; (4) check all exclusion zones; (5) ensure that signs, stakes, and fencing are intact and are effectively serving their intended purpose; and (6) ensure that Covered Activities are only occurring in the Project Area.
+The Designated Representative, Designated Biologist(s), or Designated Monitor(s) shall prepare daily written observation and inspection records summarizing: oversight activities and compliance inspections; observations of Covered Species and their sign, survey results; and monitoring activities required by this ITP.
+The Designated Biologist(s) or Designated Monitor(s) shall conduct compliance inspections during the construction and decommissioning periods a minimum of once every 14 days during periods of inactivity and after clearing, grubbing, and grading are completed. - 6.4.
+Compliance Reports.
+The Designated Representative or Designated Biologist shall compile the observation and inspection records identified for construction and decommissioning covered activities in Condition of Approval 6.3 into a Quarterly Compliance Report during the construction, and into an Annual Compliance Report during O&M and submit it to CDFW along with a copy of the MMRP table with notes showing the current implementation status of each mitigation measure.
+Quarterly and Annual Compliance Reports shall be submitted via e-mail to CDFW's

+Regional Office and Headquarter CESA Program.
+During construction and decommissioning, Quarterly Compliance Reports shall be submitted to CDFW no later than the 15th day of the month that it is due (e.g., first report due no later than October 15th, 2021) and every quarter thereafter while construction and decommissioning activities are occurring beginning with issuance of this ITP.
+Annual Compliance Reports shall be submitted to CDFW no later than January 31 of the year after construction is complete and every year thereafter until commencement of decommissioning when Compliance Reports shall resume submission quarterly.
 At the time of this ITP's approval, the CDFW Regional Office e-mail is R4CESA@wildlife.ca.gov and the Headquarters CESA Program e-mail is CESA@wildlife.ca.gov.
-Quarterly Compliance Reports shall be submitted to CDFW no later than the 15th of every guarter beginning with issuance of this ITP.
 CDFW may at any time increase the timing and number of compliance inspections and reports required under this provision depending upon the results of previous compliance inspections.
-If CDFW determines the reporting schedule must be changed, CDFW will notify Permittee in writing of the new reporting schedule.
+If CDFW determines the reporting schedule.